pysmo/aimbat/README.md

 Filtering Data
 --------------
 	evsacbp.sh <name of file>.sac f0 f1
-where `f0` is the lower frequency. and `f1` is the higher frequency. in hertz
+where `f0` is the lower frequency. and `f1` is the higher frequency, in hertz.

 Building
 --------